BestTimesToVisit.com Logo

 Motorbike Taxis

-For solo travelers or quick hops across town, motorbike taxis are readily available.
-Drivers wear colored vests, making them easy to spot.
-They're efficient for navigating Chiang Rai's often congested streets.
+For solo travelers or quick hops across town, motorbike taxis are readily available, especially at busy intersections and markets.
+The drivers wear colored vests, making them easy to spot.

-For day trips or a more comfortable experience, hiring a private car with a driver is a popular option.
-Many hotels can arrange this, or you can find drivers at tourist hubs.
-This is ideal for visiting multiple dispersed attractions in a single day.
+For longer day trips or if you prefer comfort and convenience, hiring a private car with a driver is an excellent option.
+This is ideal for visiting multiple remote attractions in a single day.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.